hadronized/codingame-unleash-the-geek/README.md

   should be doable by storing the last position of every enemy unit along with its speed: if the last speed was 0 and the enemy is now moving straight to the left, it’s very likely the previous cell was an ore vein.
-- [ ] Enemies that stop at x = 0 “might” be carrying something.
+- [x] Enemies that stop at x = 0 “might” be carrying something.
 We need to take that into account.
+- [x] Fix when a miner would bury something.
+In v0.1, a miner would wait until it has hit the cell while now, it starts digging as soon as it’s “near” enough.
+- [ ] When no ore data is available, we shouldn’t go too far away to unburry.
+- [ ] Handle overcrowded ore cell dispatch.